Derek Ramsay: Television and film

 Ramsay first came into wider public attention in Eat Bulaga! as a co-host of the segment Pool Watch from 2001 to 2004 on GMA Network.

 In April 2012, he signed a three-year contract and transferred to TV5.

 His first show on TV5 was The Amazing Race Philippines.
 After his contract expired in February 2015, he signed another three-year contract with TV5 on 28 April 2015.

-After months of speculations about network transfer, Ramsay returned to GMA Network and signed an exclusive contract with the network on 3 April 2019.
+After months of speculations about network transfer, Ramsay returned to GMA Network and signed a five-year exclusive contract with the network on 3 April 2019.
 He started in the network as a co-host of Eat Bulaga! from 2001 to 2004.
-His first comeback Kapuso project was The Better Woman that garnered high ratings aired on 2019.
+His first comeback Kapuso project was The Better Woman that garnered high ratings aired in 2019.

-In 2020, he was supposed to topbilled a project Kapuso project entitled Sanggang Dikit however because of the pandemic the production was halt.
-Later on, he received an offer to do with To Love and To Hold but he declines the role due to lock-in taping.
+In 2020, he was supposed to topbill a project Kapuso project entitled Sanggang Dikit, however, because of the pandemic, the production was halted.
+In 2022, he received an offer to do with To Love and To Hold, but he declined the role due to lock-in taping.

 Showbiz hiatus

-On December, 2021, Ramsey and GMA Network have agreed that the actor will take an "indefinite leave" and "freeze the contract" from showbiz to attend to "personal matters and family".
+In December 2021, Ramsey and GMA Network have agreed that the actor would take an "indefinite leave" and "freeze the contract" from showbiz to attend to "personal matters and family".

 Sports

 Basketball

 Ramsay also played basketball competitively.
 In 2004, he played for the Toyota Otis–Letran Knights in the now-defunct Philippine Basketball League.
-He would make his return to the sport, after joining the Batangas City Athletics of the Maharlika Pilipinas Basketball League (MPBL) for the 2019–20 MPBL Lakan Season.
+He made his return to the sport, after joining the Batangas City Athletics of the Maharlika Pilipinas Basketball League (MPBL) for the 2019–20 MPBL Lakan Season.
 He debuted for the team in Batangas' 80–67 win against the Caloocan Supremos in July 2019.

 Beach soccer

-Ramsay is currently the head ambassador of the Philippine national beach soccer team, and was set to participate in the 2013 FIFA Beach Soccer World Cup Asian qualifiers, but ultimately did not due to his commitment to Kidlat, where he was playing the lead role.
+Ramsay is currently the head ambassador of the Philippine national beach soccer team, and was set to participate in the 2013 FIFA Beach Soccer World Cup Asian qualifiers, but ultimately did not because of his commitment to Kidlat, where he played the lead role.

 Golf

-He also plays golf, a sport which he took up after his involvement in the 2014 film Trophy Wife.
+He also plays golf, a sport he took up after his involvement in the 2014 film Trophy Wife.
 Along with John Estrada, Ramsay won the 2017 Jack Nicklaus International Invitational, a recreational golf tournament in Dublin, Ohio.